AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/OnPrem/README.md

   - The script can install Microsoft SQL Server Express using the `-sql` flag and the kit available from Microsoft [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
   - The script can install if a local copy of Microsoft SQL Express is already running
   - The script could be modified to install PI AF Server against a remote server or local SQL instance other than SQLExpress
+- The `-pibundle` install flag requires that [7-zip](https://www.7-zip.org/) is installed on the local machine

 ## Running the Sample